 It is anticipated that the value of the Fund's mortgage portfolio at any given time may be affected by the level of interest rates prevailing at such time.
 The Fund's income will consist primarily of interest payments on the mortgages comprising the Fund's mortgage portfolio.
-If there is a decline in interest rates (as measured by the indices upon which the interest rates of the Fund's mortgage assets are based), the

-Fund may find it difficult to make a mortgage loan bearing rates sufficient to ultimately achieve the targeted payment of dividends on the Offered Securities.
-There can be no assurance that an interest rate environment in which there is a significant decline in interest rates would not adversely affect the Fund's business, financial condition and results of its operations which in turn would result in an adverse effect on the dividends targeted, payable and/or paid on the Offered Securities.
+If there is a decline in interest rates (as measured by the indices upon which the interest rates of the Fund's mortgage assets are based), the Fund may find it difficult to make a mortgage loan bearing rates sufficient to ultimately achieve the targeted payment of dividends on the Offered Securities.
+There can be no assurance that an interest rate environment in which there is a significant decline in interest rates would not adversely affect the Fund's business, financial condition and results of its operations which in turn would result in an adverse effect on the Fund's ability to perform its obligations or maintain dividends at the levels targeted with respect to the Preferred Shares.
 Due to the term of the mortgages made by the Fund and the inability to accurately predict the extent to which the Fund's mortgages may be prepaid, it is possible that the Fund and the Manager may not be able to sufficiently reduce interest rate risk associated with the replacement of such mortgages through new investments in mortgages, thereby potentially affecting adversely the ultimate return to holders of the Offered Securities.